cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

 As you can read in the [Jets Guide](https://github.com/npervan/cms-opendata-guide/blob/master/docs/analysis/selection/objects/jets.md), due to the fact that the CMS detector does not measure jet energies perfectly, corrections are implemented to account for these uncertainties.
 These two methods are Jet Energy Corrections (JEC) and Jet Energy Resolution (JER), both of which are thoroughly described in the in the [2017 CMS jet algorithm paper](https://arxiv.org/pdf/1607.03663.pdf).
 ## Jet Energy Corrections (JEC)
 ---
 The first set of jet corrections are the JEC, which use three layers of corrections ("L1L2L3") that account for differences caused by psuedorapidity and measured transeverse momentum based on differences found between data and MC simulations.
-Due to the uncertainity in the corrections, JEC includes both up and down versions of its scale factor.
+Due to the uncertainity in the corrections, JEC includes both up and down versions of its correction factor.

 **Implementing JEC in CMS Software**